cscheid/cscheid.net/courses/fal16/cs444/assignments.md

 # Assignments

-Your weekly assignments will be submitted via `turnin`.
+Your (mostly) weekly assignments will be submitted via `turnin`.
 If you don't know how `turnin` works, please read and follow
 [these instructions by Prof. McCann](http://www.cs.arizona.edu/people/mccann/submission.pdf).